William Lancaster (anthropologist): Life and work

-Between 1991 and 1994 Lancaster was Director of the British Institute at Amman for Archaeology and History (BIAAH) at Amman in Jordan (now the Council for British Research in the Levant, CBRL).
+Between 1991 and 1994 Lancaster was Director of the British Institute at Amman for Archaeology and History (BIAAH) at Amman in Jordan (now part of the Council for British Research in the Levant, CBRL).
 He was recently editor of Nomadic Peoples, the journal of the Commission on Nomadic Peoples.
 He was elected a Fellow of the Royal Asiatic Society in 1993.

 When not undertaking anthropological fieldwork in the Middle East, Lancaster lived with his family at Lyness on the island of Hoy in the Orkney Islands, off the northern coast of Scotland.
 He died from an aneurysm on 19 May 2022, at the age of 84.

 Lancaster had four children: Osbert, Nathaniel, Laura and Hetty.